mmistakes/minimal-mistakes/_pages/status.md

 Helmi is accessible through the LUMI environment daily between 13:00 EET and 08:00 EET.
 {: .notice--info}

-Helmi will be unavailable due to maintenance on 25.08.2023 {: .notice--danger}

 <center>
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}